Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Summary

 \section{Summary}

-We present a systematic theoretical study of shape polarization and coexistence in high-$K$ 3-qp states of odd-mass $N=106$ isotones ($^{175}$Tm, $^{177}$Lu, $^{179}$Ta, $^{181}$Re, $^{183}$Ir, $^{185}$Au, $^{187}$Tl) using the configuration-constrained potential energy surface (CCPES) method.
+We present a systematic theoretical study of shape polarization and coexistence in high-$K$ 3-qp states of odd-mass $N=106$ isotones ($^{175}$Tm, $^{177}$Lu, $^{179}$Ta, $^{181}$Re, $^{183}$Ir, $^{185}$Au, $^{187}$Tl) using the configuration-constrained PES method.

 The investigation focuses on 3-qp states formed by coupling a single proton to the systematic two-quasineutron $K^{\pi}=8^{-}$ isomeric configuration known in the even-even $N=106$ cores.
 The calculations demonstrate excellent agreement with the experimental data for the well-established isomers in lighter isotones ($Z=69-75$), validating the theoretical approach.
 As the proton number increases towards the $Z=82$ shell closure, the ground states become progressively softer and less deformed, while the high-$K$ 3-qp states exhibit significant shape polarization, maintaining well-defined prolate deformations.
 This leads to a substantial shape difference between the isomers and the ground states in nuclei like $^{185}$Au and $^{187}$Tl.